carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Disallowing name conflicts

-Carbon will disallow name conflicts when two identical names are declared within the same scope.
+Carbon will disallow name conflicts when two identical names are declared within the same name path.
 Identical names in different namespaces will be allowed, although [name lookup](name_lookup.md) will produce an error if there is ambiguous shadowing; that is to say, a name is used that could match two different entities.
 [Aliasing](aliases.md) may be used to avoid name conflicts,